 Blue Crab 101

 Blue crabs are the Chesapeake Bay’s signature crustacean.
 They are delicious to eat, support commercial and recreational fisheries, and are a key piece in the Bay’s food web.
 They are also fascinating marine animals that are negatively impacted by pollution in the Bay.
 In the video below, watch as CBF Virginia Field Manager Ken Slazyk describes blue crabs’ key features and their life cycle in this animated video.
+Also check out Early Lives of Blue Crabs below.
 By completing the Blue Crab 101 Investigation you can learn more about this important species.

 On spring nights in the Chesapeake Bay watershed, a chorus of high-pitched peeps rings out from marshy woodlands and swamps.